HolleyConte/Senior-Honours-Project/README.md

 # Setup steps
-Install the code from the terminal using the "install.sh" script.
+Install the code from the terminal by using "cd" to get to a directory to the directory where you clone this repository and then running "./install.sh".
 It may not work, but just let me know if so!

 ## Joe's notes to himself